albertimahsunu/Level-of-Formal-Education/README.md

 The dataset was gotten from DataBank.WorldBank is linked [here](https://databank.worldbank.org/source/jobs).

 ## Problem Statement
+Problem Statement
+The analysis addresses questions covering diverse aspects such as population distribution, age groups, economic indicators, and technological metrics.
+The dataset transformation focused on resolving issues like missing values, redundancy, inconsistencies, and empty columns.

 The following questions were answered based on how the data was transformed:

 1. Population, total